THE ENVIRONMENTAL PLANNER’S ABCs — BEHAVIORAL CHANGE FOR ENVIRONMENTALISTS

 Subjects are added to the list as we blog about them.

 You are always welcome to write us if you feel there are subjects we should cover, or if you have questions.

 We like what we have, and we want to keep it.
 This is why we are reluctant to minimize our waste production, give up meat, only use public transit, and more.
 It’s also why we find people who engage in such behavior, a bit extreme.
 Overcome loss aversion by highlighting the positive outcomes of engaging in a new behavior.
 Read more.

 System 1 and 2 (reptile and cognitive brain):

-System 1, the reptile brain is fast, instinctive and emotional.
+System 1, the reptile brain, is fast, instinctive, and emotional.
 It relies on habits to preserve energy.
 System 2, the cognitive brain, is slower, more deliberative, and more logical.
 It requires you to be focused and to do mental work – which your brain hates.
-This causes a rejection or downplays of the dangers of climate change.
-Overcome this by breaking down the problem into actionables, manageable actions you can take.
+This causes a rejection or downplay of the dangers of climate change.
+Overcome this by breaking down the problem into actionable, manageable actions you can take.
 Read more.

 Values and environmental campaigns:

 Know your audience and make sure that what you are “selling” or advocating is in line with their set of values.
 Emotion weighs heavier than logic, and hence, the logical argument of environmental conservation must have the corresponding emotional argument.

 If your target audience has family values, make sure your message targets those family values.
 Get to know your target audience, and find out if you should appeal to family values, a feeling of independence, financial arguments, or something completely different.
 Read more; Environmental preservation or preventing necrophile rapist ducks – know your audience.

 Because so much focus has come on greenwashing in the past couple of years, companies working in the field of sustainability are now terrified of accidentally landing in a shitstorm.
 This was clearer than ever after I spent three days at the Citizens Climate Summit in Denmark this September.
 I cannot count the number […]